danielyxie/bitburner/doc/source/guidesandtips/recommendedbitnodeorder.rst

    is extremely powerful, as it raises all multipliers by a significant amount.
 This also a let's you get used to augments and other features resetting.

-2. Do **BitNode-3: Corporatocracy** once to unlock the Corporation mechanic.
+2. Do **BitNode-3: Corporatocracy** at least once to unlock the Corporation mechanic, finishing all 3 levels unlocks the full API for free allowing fully scripted corp.
 This mechanic has highest profit potential in the game.

 3. Do **BitNode-10: Digital Carbon** once to unlock sleeves and grafting.
 Sleeves are useful in all nodes and grafting can be useful in future BitNodes (especially 8).
-It's recommended to buy all sleeves and their memory during the first run.
+It's recommended to buy all purchasable sleeves and their memory during the first run.

     The ordering of the next three is dependant on playing style and wants/needs.